JoeySalmons/Pygame-Repo/README.md

-# First-Repo
+# Pygame-Repo
-Testing out github repos

-The Python files are for a topdown RPG-like game that I am creating using Pygame.
+Topdown RPG-like game that I am creating using Pygame.
 So far there is a basic inventory system for the player and entities and items that the player can place into these inventories.

 Graphics were generated with Stable Diffusion and Dall-E 2.